icon_notification notification-animation 2

 • Form 10F: In case TRC does not cover all the details, such as nationality, tax identification number, address outside India, etc., such information will need to be filed electronically through Form 10F.
 You can get yourself registered on the e-portal even without your Permanent Account Number (PAN) and comply with the e-filing of Form 10F by selecting the option ‘Non-residents not holding and not required to have PAN’.

-• Form 67: If you are a resident of India under the provisions of Income Tax Act, 1961, you can claim credit of taxes paid in the foreign country, in India.
+• Form 67: If you are a resident of India under the provisions of Income Tax Act, 1961, you can claim credit of taxes paid in a foreign country.
 This can be done by filing the Form 67 along with the proof of income taxes paid in the foreign country with the Indian IT department.

 Conclusion